AstraLuma/qwertyuiop.ninja/_drafts/klipper.md

 * Minimize loopbacks and weird dangling cables--I want the final product to be tidy and maybe look stock[^2.5]

-[^1]: That modifier clause boy is doing some heavy lifting there.
+[^1]: That modifier clause sure is doing some heavy lifting there.
 She might have paid twenty times what I did for her Bambu X1C, but boy howdy does it run sprints around my Ender in a plethora of ways.

 [^2]: That girlfriend helped a lot with the wooden shield blanks, and she did design and print the Mk2 version of the handle.
 The work she did with the straps turned out to be completely useless, though.